hgwood/fanfaron/README.md

 A no-surprise Java model of the [Swagger 2.0 specification](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).

+Fanfaron allows developers to work with Swagger 2.0 definitions using Java.
+It is an alternative to the swagger-model module of the swagger-core project.
+The main advantage over swagger-module is that it is better aligned with the
+specification: the model is simpler and matches the specification more closely.
+This enables Fanfaron to better support Swagger features, like global security requirements, which are impossible to extract today using swagger-model 1.5.3.

 ## Get Started

 Use [Jackson Databind](https://github.com/FasterXML/jackson-databind/)'s `ObjectMapper` to read the serialized Swagger